Although this is less than the national average of 17%, it means that a significant percentage of California residents still smoke.

-Hospitals throughout the nation have also been moving toward smoke-free environments to promote healthy living styles among the patients, visitors and staff.
+Hospitals and universities throughout the nation have also been moving toward smoke-free environments to promote healthy living styles among the patients, visitors, students, faculty, and staff.

-UCLA Health and the UCLA Health Sciences have implemented a policy establishing a smoke-free environment throughout the indoor and outdoor areas of our hospitals and health-sciences campuses.
-The areas that will be affected by this new policy include Ronald Reagan UCLA Medical Center, UCLA Medical Plaza, UCLA Medical Center, Santa Monica, Tiverton House, the Schools of Medicine, Nursing, Dentistry and Public Health, as well as some areas of The UCLA College (see maps below).
+The smoke and tobacco free policy includes all UCLA indoor and outdoor areas, including our hospitals and health-sciences campuses.
+These areas include Ronald Reagan UCLA Medical Center, UCLA Medical Plaza, UCLA Medical Center, Santa Monica, Tiverton House, the Schools of Medicine, Nursing, Dentistry and Public Health, as well as all buildings wholly owned or leased by UCLA (see maps below).
 The policy also prohibits other tobacco use, including vaping or hookah use, and also includes smoked marijuana.

-In order to meet the needs of the UCLA healthcare community, this UCLA Smoke-Free Resource Center has been created.
+In order to meet the needs of the UCLA community, this UCLA Smoke-Free Resource Center has been created.
 Within this site you will find updated information about the health risks of smoking and ways to stop smoking.
 Additional information can be found at the UCLA Healthy Campus Initiative Breathe Well Pod.

 Thank you in advance for your cooperation and understanding.
-By taking steps such as this, UCLA Health and UCLA Health Sciences continue to lead the way toward healthier communities.
+By taking steps such as this, UCLA, UCLA Health, and UCLA Health Sciences continue to lead the way toward healthier communities.

 Westwood Campus Smoke-Free Environment